-Modified question papers for candidates with hearing impairment
+Provision of modified question papers for candidates with hearing impairment

-4 In certain syllabuses, question papers can be provided with a simplified carrier language.
+5.12 In certain syllabuses, question papers can be provided with a simplified carrier language.
 For example, complex sentences can be divided into shorter and simpler sentences.
 The questions remain the same as for other candidates, and no attempt is made to simplify technical terms.
 Answers from all candidates are assessed according to the same marking scheme.